Correlational Tractography & Connectometry

 Choose the variables to be considered such as sex and age.
 DSI Studio will use linear regression to eliminate the effect of covariates from the diffusion measures.

-There are several tips in choosing the variables in the model:
+There are several tips for choosing the variables in the model:

 If your study variables are highly correlated to each other, consider using a PCA to get the principal components. (see https://www.sciencedirect.com/science/article/pii/S1875957218301797).
 You will need to interpret the meaning of each principal component by checking its coefficient.